-5.c As required by the MO DPS Radio Interoperability Guidelines, portable radios must be paired with an existing agency-owned and installed MOSWIN mobile radio via a public safety grade in-car repeater.
-Do you currently have a MOSWIN mobile radio to pair with portable radio(s) being requested?
+- 5.c As required by the Radio Interoperability Guidelines, portable radios must be paired with an existing agency-owned and installed MOSWIN mobile radio via public safety grade in-car repeater.
+Do you currently have a public safety grade in-car repeater?
+[YES/NO] - If YES: - 5.c.
+Provide the model and manufacturer of the mobile radio - If NO: - 5.c.1 Is this application also requesting a MOSWIN mobile radio to pair with the portable radio(s) being requested?
+[YES/NO] - If NO The application is not eligible for funding